hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0300
 Oatmeal time!
 Seems like we'll have enough oats for the entire trip after all, I am glad, as I don't care to eat anything else in the morning.
 When it comes to breakfast, I am a creature of habit, and it looks as though I've converted Devine (he normally favors cereal).

 We download the weather, coffee in hand.
 We're southeast of a bad streak of weather, riding alongside in calmer winds.
 We are making good speed and don't have to worry about being over-canvassed.
 We'll be going along this streak for the next two days, then it looks like a patch of calmer weather approaches.
 Devine changed the GRIB file coordinates yet again so we could see the wind on the west coast of Canada.
 It's nice to finally see what's brewing in this region!
 The wind here circles the Pacific High, going south, to southwest, west then North along the coast.
-We are about 880 nm from the entrance to the Juan de Fuca Strait, and it is crazy to think that we are so close!
+We are about 1,630 km (880 nm) from the entrance to the Juan de Fuca Strait, and it is crazy to think that we are so close!
 I'm still waiting for something bad to happen, something that will keep us from our goal.
 It is almost too crazy to be true.
 Land, and not just any land, home, where we started from in August 2016.
 I'm both excited and scared.

 ##### 0600
 We make soba with renkon (lotus root) left-over from last night, as yet again, we are hungry, insatiable sea beasts!
 We eat well enough, I don't understand why our stomachs are so demanding.
 Boredom?
 Maybe.
 The motion of the boat is constant, and we are awake for much longer in a day, it's possible that this is why we're hungry, always.
 Also, our legs are always sore, from standing, from shifting our weight back and forth all day.